Skip to content

 Getting Started

-This guide will help you submit your first policy to BotManifold in under 5 minutes.
+This guide will help you verify your first policy with BotManifold in under 5 minutes.

 Prerequisites